ahmetmithat/buggyamb/Docs/quick_tour.md

 <b>Random HTTP 404 and HTTP 500 errors</b>

 The <code>Not Found</code> page randomly responds with HTTP 404 and HTTP 500.
 You may want to take action just like you do for the exceptions and check the event logs or attach a debugger.

-If you are hosting BuggyAmb on IIS then you have a powerful tool: Failed Request Tracing (FREB).
+If you are hosting BuggyAmb on IIS then you have a powerful tool: <code>Failed Request Tracing (FREB)</code>.
 You may want to create a FREB rule and look at the report.
 Note that the FREB can be configured to create a memory dump when it is triggered.

 <h1>Experimental "Load Generator"</h1>